Ian McAteer: Background

 McAteer was born in Dalmuir, Clydebank, growing up between his birthplace and Easterhouse, Glasgow.
 By age 11, an impoverished McAteer was robbing purses and handbags to feed himself and his four siblings, all of whom had fractured childhoods and spent time in foster care.

 Investigative journalist Graham Johnson records McAteer's career as beginning in 1979, when he started to forge links with Glasgow's main drug barons.
 He attained preferred status as a distributor in Scotland, and developed an even more profitable relationship with the Liverpool Mafia.
 Aside from drug dealing, McAteer reportedly became involved in arms trafficking, debt collection and protection, and laundered money through his successful used car business.
 According to Johnson and Liverpool Echo crime reporter Tom Duffy, McAteer also worked as a hitman.

 McAteer was described in the Liverpool Echo as "one of Scotland's most feared gangsters", while a senior Liverpool detective labelled him "extremely dangerous".
 He was known within Merseyside as "Mad Jock"; "Little Hands" has been reported as an alternate nickname.

 McAteer had a nomadic lifestyle, with home bases including Maryhill, Drumchapel and Leicester.
 He has two children.

 Criminal history

+Robbery conviction

+In 1985, McAteer was sentenced to four years' imprisonment for his role in a robbery at the Golden Garter Disco in Drumchapel.
+He was also given an additional three-month sentence for a bail offence.